 Two Turkish journalists in court on controversial espionage charges have had their trial barred from the public.
 The decision has sparked international outrage, with reactions coming in from around the world.

-accused of revealing state secrets and helping a terror organization was adjourned Friday after opposition lawmakers refused to leave the courthouse in defiance of a ruling saying that the case should be held behind closed doors, citing "national security" concerns.
+The trial of two Turkish journalists accused of revealing state secrets and helping a terror organization was adjourned Friday after opposition lawmakers refused to leave the courthouse in defiance of a ruling saying that the case should be held behind closed doors, citing "national security" concerns.

 The judges filed a complaint against these legislators for attempting to influence the trial.